dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/ios-chosen-debug-target.png" alt-text="Visual Studio iOS simulator debug target choice.":::

-    Visual Studio will build the app, start the iOS simulator on the paired Mac, and deploy the app to the simulator.
+    Visual Studio will build the app, start the remote iOS Simulator for Windows, and deploy the app to the remote simulator.
+For more information about the remote iOS Simulator for Windows, see [Remote iOS Simulator for Windows](~/ios/remote-simulator.md).

 01. In the running app, press the **Click me** button several times and observe that the count of the number of button clicks is incremented.